AshAninze/sythetic-data-rough-note/README.md

 4.  **Produce a comprehensive scoping document/presentation** detailing the findings, comparing different approaches, outlining their pros and cons, and providing clear recommendations for future full scale implementation.
 5.  **Enable true open-source collaboration** for the NHP model by facilitating reproducible testing and analysis without privacy concerns.

+## Repository Structure

+That's a very important distinction, and thank you for asking for that clarification.
+It's a common point of confusion.

+No, you are not supposed to include my long, detailed explanation in your README.md.
+My explanation was for your understanding of why the project is organized that way and how to use it.

+The part that belongs in your README.md is just the visual representation of the directory tree itself.
+It's meant to be a quick "table of contents" so anyone visiting your repository can immediately see where everything is.

+Here is the exact block of Markdown that you should include in your README.md file:

+Markdown

+## Repository Structure

+.
+├── notebooks/                                  # Jupyter notebooks for analysis ├── scripts/                                    # Reusable Python scripts
+├── _extensions/                                # Quarto theme
+├── data/                                       # Placeholder for data files ├── .gitignore                                  # Git ignore rules
+├── _quarto.yml                                 # Main Quarto project configuration
+├── README.md                                   # This overview document
+└── sythetic-data-rough-note.qmd                # The primary Quarto document/report

 ## Getting Started

 To explore this project locally: